Glass Jar Butter Churns Page 2

 The butter churn on the right was called the Ole Fashund Mixer.
 The label claims it will churn butter, mix drinks and mash fruits and vegetables however the directions deal solely with churning butter.
 This churn was made by the Seven Mfg.
 Co. of Chicago, Illinois.
 It was basically a one gallon Hazel-Atlas jar that had threads for a screw cap.
 A wood lid was added that fit in the neck along with the dasher.
 It was a very simple butter churn that shows up now and then.
-This churn was advertised in 1943 for a dollar.
+This churn was advertised in 1943 and 1944 for between 98 cents and $1.29.
+It was still advertised as late as 1948.

 This was the Turn-A-Minit Churn.
 It was manufactured by the Turn-A-Minit Churn Company, Metropolitan Tower, New York.
 The majority of the advertisements for this butter churn are from 1910.
 The metal top was cast metal and was marked PAT.
 APP'D. FOR along with the company name.
 The glass jar is etched TURN A MINIT CHURN CO.
 NEW YORK.
 The jar had no threads.
 The lid set inside the lip of the jar on a rubber gasket and was held in place by a wire clip.
 The dasher was porcelain and advertisements from 1910 mentioned that it was patented.
 Some of the dashers are marked PAT.
 APPD.
 FOR.
 We suspect the patent for this dasher was granted to Ida Murphy of New York, New York on September 19, 1905.
 The glass jar was also advertised to have a rib that sped up the churning.
 This rib can be seen to the right of the dasher in the picture above.
 It kept the cream from just spinning in a circle since the jar was round (in a square jar the cream would hit the corners).
 The base of the jar was embossed in a spider web like pattern.